itstomlie/iykra/readme.md

+# Application Deployment
+The app is deployed in Google Kubernetes Engine accessible in `http://34.101.199.30:3000/`

-# How to run the app
+# How to run the app locally

 > Note: This app is using minikube & docker to run the app, if you want to run the app on your local machine, you can use the following steps: